FunHaver/temp-chat-deploy/README.md

 This repository is here to contain the deployment of Temp Chat.
 The constituent parts are submodules and the main repository here contains installation scripts, system files, and configurations.

+The source code for the client can be found [here](https://github.com/FunHaver/temp-chat-client)

+The source code for the server can be found [here](https://github.com/FunHaver/temp-chat-server)

 ## Live Demo
 To view a live demo, [click here](temp-chat.conortsullivan.net).